-The credit report score categories have changed over the years and continues to do so, so has the process.
+The credit report score categories have changed over the years, and continue to do so, and so has the process.
 The process of using form letters to dispute negative accounts not only does not work but it also may not help your score.
-Accurate and verifiable information can not be removed, but some companies claim to do so.
-There are often times when removing what appears to be a negative account can actually lower your credit score because other aspects of the account are helping your score.
-If raising your score is your goal, you must be educated on and understand the categories that make up your fico score.
+Accurate and verifiable information cannot be removed, but some companies claim to do so.
+There are often situations when removing what appears to be a negative account can actually lower your credit score because other aspects of the account are helping your score.
+If raising your score is your goal, you must be educated on and understand the categories that make up your FICO score.

-Our credit consultants, credit coaches and processors are trained professionals and understand the makeup of the credit scores and consider many factors when working with you.
+Our credit consultants, credit coaches and processors are trained professionals and understand the makeup of credit scores, and they consider many factors when working with you.

-FCRA (Fair Credit Repair Act) Affords consumers protection against disorganized credit bureau records and regulates how the credit reporting agencies treat customers.
+The FCRA (Fair Credit Repair Act) affords consumers protection against disorganized credit bureau records and regulates how the credit reporting agencies treat customers.

-FDCPA (Fair Debt Collection Practices Act) Places limits on how 3rd party debt collectors behave.
-With the collection industry being a billion dollar business and with more creditors needing help with collections after the credit crunch of the mid 2000’s, unethical business practices by collectors are worse than ever.
+The FDCPA (Fair Debt Collection Practices Act) places limits on how 3rd party debt collectors behave.
+With the collection industry being a billion dollar business, and with more creditors needing help with collections after the credit crunch of the mid-2000s, unethical business practices by collectors are worse than ever.
 Collection companies must follow strict rules and guidelines, but they threaten people and break the law every day.

 REPORT 100% ACCURATE INFORMATION

-All aspects must be correct, not just the fact they exist.
+All aspects must be correct, apart from the fact they exist.
 They must report dates, balances and history PERFECTLY- most credit furnishers are violating your rights due to bad bookkeeping.

 REPORT TIMELY INFORMATION

 There is a time limit for information that we request.
-You have to force credit furnishers to stick to the legal reporting time they have.
+You have to force credit furnishers to stick to the legal reporting time.

 REPORT ONLY VERIFIABLE INFORMATION